hertzet/py-om/README.md

 # HOW TO PLAY
 -Download and install Python 3.8

--Do "pip install ursina" in your Terminal or go to https://www.ursinaengine.org/ and install it
+-Do `pip install ursina` in your Terminal or go to https://www.ursinaengine.org/ and install it

 -Download the .zip

 -Extract it.

--Open the Terminal and do python game.py
+-Open the Terminal and do `python game.py` (or execute it normally)

 # CREDITS TO IDSOFTWARE, BETHESDA & THE SPRITERS RESOURCE